 Virtual visits can be scheduled for the following symptoms:

 • Fever for a child older than 3 months

 • Vaginal redness or discharge in a pre-pubertal girl

 It’s evening, and your child is crying from a stomach ache.
 You can’t wait until tomorrow to bring them to the pediatrician.
 Your child will never be able to sleep through the pain.
 But you also know that a stomach ache isn’t an emergency.

 That’s when it’s time for urgent care.

-Urgent care clinics are walk-in acute care centers.
+Children’s Urgent care clinic is a walk-in acute care center.
 This means we treat illnesses and injuries that need immediate care, but are not serious enough to warrant a trip to the emergency department.

 What Sets Children’s Apart?

-Children’s Hospital & Medical Center has the only urgent care clinics in the Omaha area that are solely dedicated to treating children.
+Children’s Hospital & Medical Center has the only urgent care clinic in the Omaha area that is solely dedicated to treating children.
 All of our providers are trained in either pediatric medicine or emergency medicine.

 Frequently Asked Questions